-Kelly Tarlton’s Sea Life Aquarium was the first place we visited when we arrived in New Zealand over 12 years ago.
-Despite being tired from the long flight we were looking forward to seeing penguins and riding the moving sidewalk through the world’s first acrylic tunnels allowing stingrays, sharks, and other southern ocean marine life to freely swim all around us.
-It lived up to our expectations back then, and to my surprise, surpassed them last week.
+Despite the jetlag, our then young children were super excited about penguins and riding a moving sidewalk through the world’s first curved acrylic tunnels allowing stingrays, sharks, and other southern ocean marine life to freely swim all around us.

-Replica of Captain Robert Falcon Scott’s Antarctic Hut
+- A replica of Captain Robert Falcon Scott’s Antarctic Hut

-Captain Scott lead the Discovery Expedition to Antarctica in 1901–04.
+Captain Robert Falcon Scott lead the Discovery Expedition to Antarctica in 1901–04.
 Several years later he led a second expedition that reached the geographic south pole on 17 January 1912, 34 days after Norwegian Roald Amundsen became the first to accomplish this.
 Sadly, Scott and his team were lost in a whiteout blizzard in 1912 on their return.

 The pathway through Kelly Tarlton’s allows us to experience the disorientation of a whiteout as we pass through a slowly spinning white tube.
 Stopping for a few moments and turning to the side enhances the effect.

-Shark Tunnels
+Shark Tunnel

-- Kelly Tarlton’s Sea Life Aquarium is located at 23 Tamaki Drive, along the Auckland waterfront about 6 kilometres east of the Auckland CBD.
+Kelly Tarlton’s Sea Life Aquarium is located at 23 Tamaki Drive, along the Auckland waterfront about 6 kilometres east of the Auckland CBD.
 It is an underground facility, therefore doesn’t look like much from the outside.

 Kelly Tarlton’s Sea Life Aquarium is good fun for young and old.
 Most of the more adventurous activities include entrance, so a bit of planning can save quite a bit of money.

-Penguins, shark tunnels, marine life, Antarctica; which is your favourite bit of Kelly Tarlton’s Sea Life Aquarium?
+Which is your favourite bit of Kelly Tarlton’s Sea Life Aquarium?

 Disclaimer: I was provided with a complimentary entry to aid in the writing of this page.
 However, the opinions expressed here are strictly my own.